Kansas State vs. Florida Atlantic: Odds, spread, over/under - NCAA Tournament Elite Eight

 Kansas State vs. Florida Atlantic Betting Trends

-- Kansas State has compiled a 23-11-1 ATS record so far this year.
+- Kansas State has compiled a 23-11-1 record against the spread this season.

-- The Wildcats and their opponents have combined to hit the over 19 out of 35 times this season.
+- So far this season, 19 out of the Wildcats' 35 games have gone over the point total.

 Kansas State Futures Odds

-- In terms of its odds to win the national championship (+1200), Kansas State is 10th-best in the country.
-It is far below that, 28th, according to computer rankings.
+- Kansas State is seventh-best in college basketball in terms of its odds to win the national championship (+800), much higher than its computer rankings (28th).

-- Oddsmakers have moved the Wildcats' national championship odds up from +15000 at the beginning of the season to +1200.
-Among all teams in college basketball, that is the 38th-biggest change.
+- The Wildcats' national championship odds have jumped from +15000 at the beginning of the season to +800, the 36th-biggest change among all teams.

 Florida Atlantic Futures Odds